creditimpact/credit-project/README.md

 Edit the environment variables in the compose file if you need to adjust connections or credentials.

+When running the stack without Amazon S3 you must make sure that the `backend/uploads` directory is shared between the backend and bot service so that uploaded files are accessible to both containers.
+Either configure the AWS S3 variables in `.env` or mount the folder as a volume as shown in the compose file.

 ## ✅ Testing

 - Make sure all three servers run without errors.